• Home

 For example, if you serve people from widely different age groups, you might not want to approach your +60 segment using the same language as you would when nurturing your 20-something leads.

-Segmenting and keeping track of where each lead is along the pipeline is additionally helpful as it helps prevent common lead management issues from occurring.
+Segmenting and monitoring where each lead is along the pipeline is additionally helpful, as it helps prevent common lead management issues from occurring.
 For example, if you closely monitor where your leads are along the sales funnel, you can avoid losing them by making the following mistakes.

 Much like nobody enjoys duplicate emails, nobody enjoys being bombarded with follow-up attempts.
 Even if a lead is interested in the product or service you’re offering, they may lose interest if they feel that you’re bothering them with constant emails and attempts to connect.